Hundreds of Afghan soldiers detained, sacked for insurgent links

 In his call to Karzai, Rasmussen outlined measures taken by NATO-led forces to stop the insider attacks and he urged Karzai to join the efforts, according to a NATO spokeswoman.

-The measures include giving troops cultural awareness training, strengthening vetting procedures and better counter-intelligence.
+The measures include strengthening vetting procedures, better counter-intelligence and giving troops cultural awareness training.

 Allen said he detected “no absence of commitment” by the Afghan government to counter rogue attacks.